SPIN 1038

 SPIN 1038 (or simply SPIN; pronounced "spin one-oh-three-eight") is a local radio station in Dublin, Ireland.
-It is owned by Bauer Media Audio Ireland and broadcasts on 103.8 FM under a sound broadcasting contract with the Broadcasting Authority of Ireland.
+It is owned by Bauer Media Audio Ireland and broadcasts on DAB+ and 103.8 FM under a sound broadcasting contract with Coimisiún na Meán.
 SPIN 1038 is mostly heard in Dublin but can also be heard in such towns as Naas, Celbridge, Leixlip, Maynooth, Ashbourne, Dunboyne, Drogheda, Bray and Greystones due to their close proximity to Dublin.

 History

 The station (which originally applied for its contract as "Spin FM") was one of three new Independent Local Radio (ILR) stations which were awarded franchises in October 1999.
 It was intended to provide an alternative for listeners younger than those catered for by the original two Dublin ILR stations, FM104 and 98FM.
 The station however was subject to delays due to legal action from an unsuccessful opposing consortium, however, it finally began broadcasting as SPIN 1038 at 10:38am on 19 April 2002.
 Despite being initially known as "the dance licence", the station now plays mainly popular music.

+Following the launch of FáilteDAB in 2025, SPIN began broadcasting on DAB+ throughout Dublin and the wider Leinster area.